rahul1593/Model-Predictive-Control/README.md

 For more info, check <a href="https://github.com/udacity/CarND-MPC-Project">this repository</a>.

 ## Model Predictive Control
-In MPC we predict the next few states based on the equations for kinematic model, so that car can plan the optimal trajectory for moving from one state to another.
+In MPC we predict the next few states based on the equations for kinematic model, so that the vehicle can plan the optimal trajectory for moving from one state to another.

-MPC uses an optimizer to minimise the cost associate with actuations according to the given cost function.
+MPC uses an optimizer to minimise the cost associate with the actuations according to the given cost function.

 Following is the flow of code for this project:
 * Get the current state from the simulator
 * Generate the reference trajectory and claculate the cross-track and orientation errors.
 * Predict the state 100ms in the future to account for delay in actuations and pass the state to the solver.
-* Solver uses the cost function to get the cost for the predictions and tries to minimise the cost for the returned output.
+* Solver uses the cost function to get the cost for the predictions it makes and tries to minimise the cost for the returned output.
-* The state returned by the solver is send to the simulator and the process is repeated.
+* The state returned by the solver is send to the simulator with 100ms delay and the process is repeated.

 ### State
 Following are the state variables: